-The most suitable way to operationalise the proposal is to provide a RESTfull API that can be called upon by a responsive web application and generates the required certificate in the form of a PDF.
-Vaccinnet and Sciensano don’t dispose of an appriopriate environment for making their databases accessible via a RESTfull API.
-Therefore it is proposed that a replica of Vaccinnet and the COVID-19 Test Results Database containing the relevant data is made accessible via a RESTfull API by Agentschap Informatie Vlaanderen (AIV).
+A suitable way to operationalise the proposal is to provide a RESTfull API that can be called upon by a responsive web application and generates the required certificate in the form of a PDF.
+Should Vaccinnet and Sciensano not dispose of an appriopriate environment for making their databases accessible via a RESTfull API, an (existing) replica of Vaccinnet and the COVID-19 Test Results Database containing the relevant data could be made accessible via a RESTfull API.
 The RESTfull API can be accessed via the responsive web application made available on the Personal Health Viewer after authentication of the identity via CSAM level 400 or higher or via other user interfaces.

-- Vaccinnet puts a replica of the relevant data from Vaccinnet at the disposal of AIV;
+- Vaccinnet puts (a replica of) the relevant data from Vaccinnet at the disposal;

-- Sciensano puts a replica of the relevant data from the COVID-19 Test Results Database at the the disposal of AIV;
+- Sciensano puts (a replica of) the relevant data from the COVID-19 Test Results Database at the the disposal;

-- AIV provides a RESTfull API that, when a person requests a certificate via the Personal Health Viewer or another user interface,
+- a broker provides a RESTfull API that, when a person requests a certificate via the Personal Health Viewer or another user interface,

 - retrieves the relevant data from one of the replicas;

 - creates the requested certificate in the form of a PDF based on this data (via a free of charge open source PDF generator);

 - adds a unique number, a delivery date and an issuer indication to the certificate;